 Pricing Get Quote

-Why use FIDO passkeys
+Why use FIDO2 passkeys

-Learn more about FIDO Passkeys here.
+Learn more about FIDO2 Passkeys here.

-ADSelfService Plus currently offers FIDO passkey authentication for endpoint MFA for cloud application logins, endpoint MFA for OWA, password resets or account unlocks from the ADSelfService Plus portal, and logins to the ADSelfService Plus portal.
+ADSelfService Plus currently offers FIDO2 passkey authentication for endpoint MFA for cloud application logins, endpoint MFA for OWA, password resets or account unlocks from the ADSelfService Plus portal, and logins to the ADSelfService Plus portal.

-Types of FIDO passkeys
+Types of FIDO2 passkeys

 • Device-bound passkeys: These are passkeys that are stored only on the device and not synced to cloud services.